Cognigy/Documentation/docs/en/docs/ai/billing.md

 ### Scenario

+The billable unit, the conversation, will be influenced if xApps are used.
+This is because an xApp session is a part of a Cognigy session.

-The xApp submit data payload messages received by a Flow are counted as billing-relevant messages of the existing conversation.
+The xApp submits data payload messages received by the Flow are counted as billing-relevant messages of the existing conversation.

+Cognigy reserves the right to change the billing of xApps in the future.

 Example: A user clicks the submit button twice on the order and confirmation pages -> 2 user inputs.